 Similar to subsurface groundwater inflow, subsurface groundwater outflow can occur from Mound Basin to the adjacent Santa Paula and Oxnard Basins.
-Subsurface groundwater outflow from Mound Basin may also occur along the coastline at the basin'sBasin's western boundary to portions of the aquifers which extend offshore under the floor of the Pacific Ocean.
-As noted previously in this section, United's (2021a) calibrated groundwater flow model is the best available tool for guantifying these flows.
+Subsurface groundwater outflow from Mound Basin may also occur along the coastline at the Basin's western boundary to portions of the aquifers which extend offshore under the floor of the Pacific Ocean.
+As noted previously in this section, United's (2021a) calibrated groundwater flow model is the best available tool for quantifying these flows.

-Change in the annual volumeAnnual Volume of groundwaterGroundwater in storageStorage between seasonalSeasonal high conditionsConditions
+Change in the Annual Volume of Groundwater in Storage between Seasonal high Conditions

 Annual changes in the volume of groundwater in storage in the Basin reflect annual imbalances between inflows and outflows.
 In years when inflow (recharge) exceeds outflow (discharge), the volume of groundwater in storage increases; such conditions manifest as a rise in groundwater levels in wells.
 Conversely, when outflows exceed inflows, the volume of groundwater in storage in an aquifer decreases (referred to in this GSP as "groundwater released from storage"), and declining groundwater levels are observed in wells.
-Groundwater storage cannot be directly measured; rather it can only be estimated using groundwater levels and knowledge of the basin geometry and subsurface hydraulic properties., There is a significant amount of uncertainty in such an approach, particularly in a basin such as the Mound Basin that has a multiple principal aquifers and a significant uncertainty in the distribution of storage properties between hydrostratigraphic unitsHSUs and within the transitional areas between confined and unconfined portions of the Basin.
+Groundwater storage cannot be directly measured; rather it can only be estimated using groundwater levels and knowledge of the basin geometry and subsurface hydraulic properties., There is a significant amount of uncertainty in such an approach, particularly in a basin such as the Mound Basin that has a multiple principal aquifers and a significant uncertainty in the distribution of storage properties between HSUs and within the transitional areas between confined and unconfined portions of the Basin.
 Therefore, United's (2021a) groundwater flow model is considered to be the best available tool for estimating changes in groundwater storage in the Mound Basin.